Most people would freak out over this, but it just brought us closer together.

-My girlfriend turned out the bedroom lights, kissed me, and rolled over.
-A minute later, an unmistakable sound broke the silence.
+You can say that the day I really fell in love with my girlfriend was a bit unconventional.
+One night, after we got ready for bed, my girlfriend turned out the bedroom lights, kissed me, and rolled over.
+But a minute later, an unmistakable sound broke the silence.

 These days, few topics between men and women are truly taboo; passing gas is one of them.
-Whether we're too polite, just plain grossed out, or obsessed with keeping up appearances (I'm talking to you, Ms. I Don't Toot, Ever), we seem bent on pretending that women don't have this normal bodily function.
-Dating Disaster: A Guy, A Girl, Her Gas
+Whether we're too polite, just plain grossed out, or obsessed with keeping up appearances (I'm talking to you, Ms. I Don't Toot, Ever), we seem hell-bent on pretending that women don't have this normal bodily function.

-Women insist that it's "not lady-like" and that therefore it doesn't happen.
-Men (some men anyway) believe this fib, bury their heads in the sand, and then ridicule their girlfriends when nature sounds off.
+Women insist that it's "not ladylike" and that it therefore doesn't happen.
+Guys end up believing this fib, bury their heads in the sand, and then ridicule their girlfriends when nature sounds off.
 But everyone farts, even if we refuse to admit it.
 And that's what gives the humble toot a strange power in the course of a relationship.

 I can assure you that nowhere on this list was the question, What if she farts?
 In fact, I hadn't thought about it until she actually farted.
-After the toot and a brief, uncomfortable silence, we spoke.
+After a brief uncomfortable silence, we spoke about it.

 She was right.
 Farting is not sexy.
 Of course, assessing a fart for sexiness makes as much sense as criticizing water for having zero alcohol content.
 I decided to fight embarrassment with sarcasm.